ZiwenZhuang/learn-everything/README.md

 ## Installation

-We would recommand installing with anaconda environment and tensorflow installed.
+- We would recommand installing with anaconda environment and tensorflow installed.
 For more details, please refer to [here](https://github.com/openai/baselines#installation)

+- Please install `tensorflow_pribability` and upgrate `tensorflow` via pip after basic baselines requirement is met, since our project needs that.

-Further readings, plase refer to [OpenAI baselines](https://github.com/openai/baselines)
+Further readings, please refer to [OpenAI baselines](https://github.com/openai/baselines)